Bataan Death March: Allied surrender

-Lieutenant General Masaharu Homma and his staff encountered almost twice as many captives as his reports had estimated, creating an enormous logistical challenge: the transport and movement of over 60,000 starved, sick, and debilitated prisoners and over 38,000 equally weakened civilian noncombatants who had been caught up in the battle.
-He wanted to move prisoners and refugees to the north to get them out of the way of Homma's final assault on Corregidor, but there was simply not enough mechanized transport for the wounded, sick, and weakened masses.
+Homma and his staff encountered almost twice as many captives as his reports had estimated, creating an enormous logistical challenge: the transport and movement of over 60,000 starved, sick, debilitated and wounded prisoners and over 38,000 equally weakened civilian noncombatants who had been caught up in the battle.
+The general wanted to move the prisoners and refugees to the north, in preparation for his final assault on Corregidor, but there was simply not enough mechanized transport for the newly captured masses.

-The March
+Forced March

-Following the surrender of Bataan on April 9, 1942, to the Imperial Japanese Army, prisoners were massed in the towns of Mariveles and Bagac.
+Following the surrender of Bataan on 9 April 1942 to the Imperial Japanese Army, prisoners were amassed in the towns of Mariveles and Bagac.
 They were ordered to turn over their possessions.
 American Lieutenant Kermit Lay recounted how this was done:

-Word quickly spread among the prisoners to conceal or destroy any Japanese money or mementos, as their captors would assume it had been stolen from dead Japanese soldiers.
+Word quickly spread among the prisoners to conceal or destroy any Japanese money or mementos, as their captors would assume it had been stolen from dead Japanese soldiers.:37 American soldier Bert Bank recalls: